What Do We Mean When We Talk About Data Storytelling?: Comparing Data Storytelling with Classic Narratology

-\textbf{Plots in data storytelling should learn from classical narrative structures.} The first aspect is how the adaptation can utilize plots from classical narrative structures that resonate with audiences, such as the plot of the hero's growth and transformation after a series of challenges or temptations in the Hero's Journey structure~\cite{campbell2008hero}.
-For instance, the data story by Mittenentzwei et al.~\cite{a476mittenentzwei2023disease} mentioned earlier in Figure~\ref{fig:case} (D) is based on the premise of an imaginary protagonist to incorporate the Hero's Journey structure.
-The second aspect concerns how adaptations can draw on the emotional journey provided by classical narratives, such as gradually intensified emotions in the rising action and climax in Freytag's Pyramid.
+\textbf{Plots in data storytelling should learn from classical narrative structures.} Two approaches to adapting classical narrative structures are observed.
+This first is adapting plots from classical narrative structures that resonate with audience, such as the plot of the hero's growth and transformation after a series of challenges or temptations in the Hero's Journey structure~\cite{campbell2008hero}.
+For instance, the data story by Mittenentzwei et al.~\cite{a476mittenentzwei2023disease} in \autoref{fig:case} D is based on the premise of an imaginary protagonist to incorporate the Hero's Journey structure.
+The second is drawing on the emotional journey provided by classical narratives, such as gradually intensified emotions in the rising action and climax in Freytag's Pyramid.
 For example, in the design space for applying Freytag's Pyramid to data stories by Yang et al.~\cite{a17yang2021design}, the authors explored how the organization of data facts can elicit emotional responses, such as presenting contrasting data facts to create a twist in the plot for surprise.

+\textbf{Summary.} Overall, our comparison reveals that data storytelling has made notable efforts to integrate traditional narrative theories.
+However, this integration is not seamless.
+Most fundamentally, data stories diverge from classical narratives at the level of the basic story elements.
+Moreover, as data storytelling increasingly develops alongside interactive techniques, narrative structures no longer necessarily depend on carefully arranged plot progressions to produce different experiences, in contrast to traditional narratives.